The 21 most romantic restaurants in Toronto by neighbourhood

 Midfield is a place for wine lovers.
 The warmly lit, unfussy room quietly fills with folks as the night goes on, the music is always just right, and the menu features an eclectic range of seasonal dishes.
 Take your date on a tour of Europe with the wine list.

 The Chase features a gorgeous 75-seat patio with sweeping views of the Financial District.
 It's a very impressive and romantic restaurant with a view and menu to die for.
 Not only is it a delicious spot to eat at, but you can also linger here with post-dinner cocktails and desserts.

 A bit of laid back romance is always needed and this cute Ossington spot will most definitely provide it.
 From the team behind Bar Fancy, Superpoint features lots of twinkling lights and beautiful brick walls.
-It's a playful spot for a light-hearted meet up.
+It's a playful spot for a casual date.

 Join the conversation Load comments